Memo on installing ModSecurity and applying it to Apache (Ubuntu 24.04 LTS)

 https://github.com/coreruleset/coreruleset/issues/3129

-, upgrading the ModSecurity version seems to make the error go away, but since this appears to be an unofficial repository, it is not covered in this article.
+, upgrading the ModSecurity version should resolve the issue, but since it's from an unofficial repository, we won't cover it in this article.

 Before going live...